1

 How much do wet lab jobs pay per hour?

-As of Jul 10, 2026, the average hourly pay for wet lab in the United States is $22.53, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average hourly pay for wet lab in the United States is $22.53, according to ZipRecruiter salary data.
 Most workers in this role earn between $18.27 and $24.28 per hour, depending on experience, location, and employer.

-What is an example of a wet lab experience?
+What is a wet lab?

 A Wet Lab job involves conducting experiments that require handling liquids, chemicals, biological samples, or other wet materials in a controlled lab environment.
 Wet lab scientists and technicians perform tasks such as sample preparation, chemical mixing, and data analysis to support research in fields like biology, chemistry, and medicine.
 These roles typically require knowledge of lab safety protocols, proper equipment usage, and scientific techniques.

-What are the typical daily responsibilities in a Wet Lab position?
+What are the typical daily responsibilities in a wet lab position?

 In a Wet Lab position, your daily tasks may include preparing and running experiments, analyzing samples using specialized equipment, maintaining and calibrating instruments, and accurately recording data in lab notebooks or digital systems.
 You will also be responsible for keeping the lab clean and organized, adhering to safety protocols, and properly storing chemicals and biological materials.
 Collaboration is common, as you may work with other lab technicians, scientists, or research teams to support ongoing projects.
 This hands-on role is ideal for those who enjoy problem-solving and actively contributing to exciting scientific advancements.